Verython/Docs/howto.rst

 ============
 The present work shows how to use the **Verython** language, in order to simplify and enrich the development of hardware.

+For those that were users of hardware description languages like Verilog know the complexity of the language and they also know that even for simple tasks a lot of code is required. **Verython** is an alternative that allows to use all the Python sugar to improve the time spended in a hardware development task.

 Decorators
 ==========